 A 'Qualifying Child' does not however have access as of right to the same support as 'Relevant', 'Former Relevant' or 'Eligible' children.

-The Local Authority who looked after the child prior to the granting of the SGO is responsible for aftercare support, however it may be more appropriate for the young person to seek support where he/she now lives.
+The Local Authority who looked after the child prior to the granting of the SGO is responsible for aftercare support, however it may be more appropriate for the young person to seek support where they now live.

 13. Special Guardianship Support